Wai Wai Nu

-Wai Wai Nu (ဝေဝေနု; born 1987) is a Burmese activist who advocates for the rights and equality of all people in Myanmar, including the Rohingya.
+Wai Wai Nu (ဝေဝေနု; born 1987) is a Burmese human rights activist.
 She was listed one of the BBC 100 Women in 2014.
 In 2017, she was named one of Time magazine's Next Generation Leaders.
+She is an ethnic Rohingya.

-Biography
+Early life

 Wai Wai Nu was born in 1987 in Buthidaung, Rakhine State, Myanmar to Rohingya parents.
 She grew up in Buthidaung.
 Her family moved to Yangon in 1993 because of her father's political activism; Kyaw Min continually fought for labor rights and was harassed by the junta.
 Wai Wai Nu was admitted into the University of East Yangon to study law at age 16.

 Imprisonment

-When Wai Wai Nu was 18 years old in 2005, her parents and all their children were arrested.
+When Wai Wai Nu was 18 years old in 2005, her parents and almost all their children were arrested.
 She was in her second year of law school at Yangon East university.
 Her father had been voted in as a member of Parliament as part of the National League for Democracy (NLD) in the 1990 general election, but the military junta refused to recognize the election as he was the member of an opposition party.
-According to the New York Times, "At least 400 members of the [National] League [for Democracy] were arrest[ed] in 1990" directly after winning the election It is unclear why U Kyaw Min, Wai Wai Nu's father, was not arrested in 1990 along with the four hundred or so members of the National League for Democracy and the many other democracy activists who were arrested in the aftermath of the 1990 general election.
+According to the New York Times, "At least 400 members of the [National] League [for Democracy] were arrest[ed] in 1990" directly after winning the election.
+It is unclear why U Kyaw Min, Wai Wai Nu's father, was not arrested in 1990 along with the four hundred or so members of the National League for Democracy and the many other democracy activists who were arrested in the aftermath of the 1990 general election.
 It was only in 2005 (fifteen years after the 1990 election) that Wai Wai Nu and her family were arrested.
 2005 was the same year that General Khin Nyunt, Burma's "Evil Prince", was sentenced to 44 years in prison after falling from power.
 The family did not have any legal representation, and the judge did not take any notes during the trial.
 Although in some articles it is stated that her parents and siblings, along with Wai Wai Nu, were convicted of breaking the immigration law named a threat to the state, in other interviews her father has stated that he was charged with "sedition".
 She was sentenced to 17 years in Insein Prison in Yangon; she was kept in a large room together with her sister and mother while her father received a sentence 47 years in solitary confinement, and her brother was sent to a separate prison.
 While in prison, Wai Wai Nu spoke to women imprisoned with her, and learned their stories, later calling her imprisonment a "life education."
 The whole family was freed in January 2012, at the age of 25 after president Thein Sein declared amnesty.
 Her sister contracted Hepatitis C and father developed a heart condition due to bad prison conditions.